| Safe Haskell | None |

 Get a natural transformation capable of potentially inspecting values

-.
-Binding the result of getInspectorS
+inside of f.
+Binding the result of getInspectorS produces a function that

-can sometimes peek inside values returned by bindS
+can sometimes peek inside values returned by bindS.

 This is often useful for running callback functions that are not managed by polysemy code.